Welcome to the Vegetarian Charity

 VEGAN VENTURE, OUR FREE VEGAN COOKERY COURSE FOR YOUNG PEOPLE

 The Vegetarian Charity is a registered charity that exists to help needy vegetarians and vegans up to, and including, 25 years of age.
-It also aims to promote knowledge of vegetarianism among young people up to, and including, 25 years of age.
 Financial assistance can be given for educational courses and the relief of poverty.
 Applicants may apply on their own behalf or, in the case of young children, a parent or guardian can apply on behalf of the child.

 Grants are available without consideration of ethnic origin, race or religion.
 The Charity is UK based but considers applications from most countries.
 Each application is considered on its merits and it is not possible to say in advance whether or not it will be successful.